scuzzydude/asimov/asimov.md

 On our current path, there will be a large job market for historians in the future.
 The historians will just sit around all day long and watch YouTubes and TikToks from the 20s trying to understand our ideas and motivations.

-In the future, telling your mom you're going to be a historian is equivalent to saying, "Don't clean out my room, I'll be sticking around for a bit."
-Come to think of it, that's what telling your mom you're going to be a historian means now.
+In the future, telling your mom you're going to be a historian is equivalent to saying, "*Don't clean out my room, I'll be sticking around for a bit.*" Come to think of it, that's what telling your mom you're going to be a historian means now.
 Talk about a zero-accountability profession, we keep making the same mistakes and historians get to write the same stories over and over.

 With Scoot, we get to say what the past means to us now.